Zuberoman/Big-Data---Hadoop-Map-Reduce/README.md

 - script measuring statisctics (such as flights average delays, average flight distance and so on) from Airplane dataset

+05_taxi

-05_taxi - measurement of statistical distribution of passengers, localizations and average bills
+- script measuring statisctics (distribution of passengers, localizations and average bills) from Taxi dataset